bamlab/react-native-project-config/packages/eslint/README.md

 ## How to use?

-In your app, run `yarn add --dev @bam.tech/eslint-config eslint-plugin-react @typescript-eslint/eslint-plugin eslint`.
+In your app, run `yarn add --dev @bam.tech/eslint-config eslint-plugin-react-native eslint-plugin-react @typescript-eslint/eslint-plugin eslint`.

 In your `.eslintrc` config file, extend the exported configuration: